List of Marvel Comics characters: N: Nerd Hulk

-Nerd Hulk is a fictional character appearing in American comic books published by Marvel Comics.
-He appears in the Ultimate Marvel reality.

 Nerd Hulk is a clone created by Gregory Stark from Bruce Banner's stem cells.
-He has retained Banner's intelligence as well as the monster's brute strength.
+He has retained Banner's intelligence as well as the Hulk's brute strength.
 Captain America proved this to be a severe disadvantage as it took away the rage that was behind the Hulk's boundless strength and unpredictability, allowing Captain America to best Nerd Hulk in combat with relative ease.

-Nerd Hulk later joined the Avengers in confronting the Red Skull in Alaska.
-Nerd Hulk found himself completely terrified of the Cosmic Cube-wielding the Red Skull.
-However, Black Widow forced him to confront the Red Skull head on, and he at first appeared to be successful in crushing the Cosmic Cube.
-This was quickly revealed to be an illusion created by the Red Skull who then blasted the Nerd Hulk away, sending him flying into the sky.
+Nerd Hulk joins the Avengers in confronting the Red Skull in Alaska.
+Nerd Hulk is terrified of the Cosmic Cube-wielding the Red Skull.
+However, Black Widow forces him to confront the Red Skull head on, and he at first appears to be successful in crushing the Cosmic Cube.
+This was quickly revealed to be an illusion created by the Red Skull who then blasts Nerd Hulk away, sending him flying into the sky.

 After a team of Avengers are sent to protect a potential target of Ghost Rider, Nerd Hulk and Black Widow learn the origin of Ghost Rider and the next target is the Vice-president.
-He hates the code name "Nerd Hulk" so he decides to change it to "Bruce Banner" and he becomes a full staff member.
+He hates the code name "Nerd Hulk", so he decides to simply be known as Bruce Banner and he becomes a full staff member.

-In Ultimate Comics Avengers 3, Banner is transformed into the Vampire King before being killed by Captain America.
+In Ultimate Comics Avengers 3, Banner is transformed into the Vampire King and is killed by Captain America.

 Network

-Network is an alias utilized by several fictional characters appearing in American comic books published by Marvel Comics.
+Network is an alias utilized by several characters appearing in American comic books published by Marvel Comics.

 Sarah Vale

 Sarah Vale is a technopathic mutant who appears in the Marvel series New X-Men: Academy X as a student at the Xavier Institute for Higher Learning.
 The character, created by Nunzio DeFilippis and Christina Weir, first appeared in New X-Men vol. 2 #5 (September 2004).
 She is the sister of fellow student Preview.
 In New X-Men #23 (2006), Sarah and several other students are killed by the Purifiers.
-She is resurrected by the Five during the Krakoan Age.
+Sarah was resurrected by the Five during the Krakoan Age.